 Constructed this way the gas will act as a damping device and levels out pressure fluctuations and it also serves as backup pressure should the pump fail.
 An electrical comparison is a power supply combined with a battery for backup.

-There are three types of valves used: check, pressure relief and selector.
+There are three types of valves used: check, pressure relief and selector valve.
 The check valve is a non-return type, basically a hydraulic form of the electronic diode.
 The pressure relief valve limits the amount of pressure if it exceeds a preset level.
 And the selector valve is operated by the pilot to initiate the movement of an actuator.

 Actuators are the main moving parts, they convert pressure into a mechanical movement to do useful work.
 They come in different sizes and shapes, this depends, of course, largely on the size and weight object it needs to move.

 Filters keep the operating fluid clean from foreign contamination as microscopic particles can ruin valves, pumps resulting in a leak and possibly worse.
 Some filters have a bypass should the working material become clogged, much like the bypass in the Rotax oil filter.